enabledhq/enabledhq.github.io/_posts/2016-11-25-pre-commerce.md

 1. Cause a short-term sales surge
 1. Cause a brand uplift (either short or long-term)

 In a marketing sense, pre-commerce shares purpose #1 and #3.
 But the underlying thinking is to jump in before the traditional product life cycle kicks in, as shown below.
+(Note: Refresh page to restart animation)

-![precommerce product life cycle]({{site.baseurl}}/images/img_pretail_PreCommGraph5.gif) *How pre-commerce affects sales and profits compared with traditional commerce (Refresh page to restart animation)*
+![precommerce product life cycle]({{site.baseurl}}/images/img_pretail_PreCommGraph5.gif) *How pre-commerce affects sales and profits compared with traditional commerce*

 # How pre-commerce lets you get ahead of competition